Lightweight Structure-Aware Attention for Visual Understanding: Structure-aware Attention

-Note that $\mW^a=\{\vw^a_1,\cdots,\vw^a_{CD}\}\in\mathbb{R}^{N\times C\times D}$, $\mW^b=\{\vw^b_1,\cdots,\vw^b_D\}\in\mathbb{R}^{N\times D}$ are learnable weights of the circular convolutions and $\circledast,\odot,\mathcal{F},\mathcal{F}^{-1}$ denotes circular convolution, element-wise multiplication, FFT, and IFFT, respectively.
-The circular convolutions have the half size of parameters since the kernel size reduces from $(2N-1)$ to $N$.
-As shown in Tab.~\ref{table_efficiency}, we reduce the complexity in computation and memory on a linear scale by approximating heavy global interactions with FFTs.
-Moreover, since the input features and weights are real-valued, we can additionally reduce the complexity by half via RFFT and inverse RFFT.
+Note that $\mW^a=\{\vw^a_1,\cdots,\vw^a_{CD}\}\in\mathbb{R}^{N\times C\times D}$, $\mW^b=\{\vw^b_1,\cdots,\vw^b_D\}\in\mathbb{R}^{N\times D}$ are learnable weights of the circular convolutions and $\circledast,\odot,\mathcal{F},\mathcal{F}^{-1}$ denote circular convolution, element-wise multiplication, FFT, and IFFT, respectively.
+The circular convolutions have half the size of parameters since the kernel size reduces from $2N-1$ to $N$.
+As shown in Tab.~\ref{table_efficiency}, we reduce the complexity in computation and memory on a log-linear scale by approximating heavy global interactions with FFTs.
 The computational graph of LiSA is illustrated in Fig.~\ref{fig:lisa}.
+Moreover, we further reduce the complexity by half using RFFT and inverse RFFT.
+Implementing Eq.~\ref{eq:gdo_7} using standard GPU libraries has an IO bottleneck in throughput since it reads and writes the intermediate results repeatedly.
+We adopt the kernel fusion strategy~\citep{fu2022hungry} to overcome this by fusing the entire computation of Eq.~\ref{eq:gdo_7} into a single kernel and computing it in SRAM.